aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 ###### 2. Remove Dependence on The File System

 The SDK uses files as a persistent storage method for the wallet.
-If the RTOS does not support the file system, you should modify the file operation related `BoatGetFileSize`, `BoatWriteFile`, `BoatReadFile`, `BoatRemoveFile` in \<SDKRoot\>/vendor/platform/\<platform_name\>/port_xx/boatplatform_internal.c Four functions, modify the read/write file to the persistence method supported by the system.
+If the RTOS does not support the file system, you should modify the file operation related to  `BoatGetFileSize` , `BoatWriteFile` , `BoatReadFile` , `BoatRemoveFile` ,from \<SDKRoot\>/vendor/platform/\<platform_name\>/port_xx/boatplatform_internal.c, modify the read/write file to the persistence method supported by the system.

 ###### 3. Memory Trimming